 An ORU is a non-permanent academic unit established with the approval of the Chancellor or his/her designee.
-It provides a structure to support interdisciplinary research that complements the academic goals of departments.
+It provides a structure to support interdisciplinary research that complements the academic goals of departments and/or graduate programs.
 ORUs are subject to review every 5 years to reassess their goals and ensure a continuing and dynamic commitment to relevant interdisciplinary research.